erikmura44/wwcodedenton.github.io/CONTRIBUTING.md

 3. Fork the repo.
 (Top right of the screen)
   ![how to fork](assets/images/fork.png)
   Now you have a copy at www.github.com/YOURUSERNAME/REPONAME
 4. Clone the copy to your local machine.
-From your terminal: `$ git clone https://www.github.com/YOURUSERNAME/REPONAME` (You'll need to have git installed for this step.)
+From your terminal: `$ git clone https://github.com/YOURUSERNAME/REPONAME.git` (You'll need to have git installed for this step.)
-5. Get to coding!
-Or designing!
-Get it done.
 6. Get your changes pushed up to your remote. `$ git push origin master`
 7. From YOUR REPO, navigate to the "Pull Requests" tab and open a pull request.
   ![how to pull request](assets/images/pr.png)